 What has the journey being like so far?

-How challenging is it combining motherhood with your business?
+How challenging is it to combine motherhood with your business?

 I do things at my own convenience though sometimes there is the pressure of so many people demanding my attention at the same time.
 However, I have been able to tend to my clients’ needs in record time so far.

-Did your business require a substantial revenue to begin with?
+Did Luxury Shopper require substantial revenue to launch?
 If so, how did you raise the funds required?